lhiwaya/Usability-Stroke-Apps/README.md

 - `reports_phrase_counter.py`: Python script for counting errors in accessibility reports.
 - `Heuristic_Evaluation_Workbook_1_Fillable.pdf`: Framework containing the ten usability heuristics concluded by Jacob Nielsen.
 - `MARS_template.pdf`: Template to evaluate the applications.
+- `ICC-MARS-Evaluators.py`: Python script used to calculate the intraclass correlation (ICC) values for the evaluators' MARS scores.

 ## Research Context